-1. Multidisciplinary/interdisciplinary:

-IPER is affiliated to RTMNU, Nagpur and follows its guidelines and norms in both letter and spirit.
+1. Multidisciplinary/interdisciplinary: IPER is affiliated to RTMNU, Nagpur and follows its guidelines and norms in both letter and spirit.
 Multi and Inter- disciplinary is integral to holistic education and has been integrated in the syllabus prescribed by the PCI.
 Students at UG level opt for Electives from a wide spectrum of options offered by PCI.
 This enhances their understanding of other disciplines and enriches their learning.
 In order to give students a wider exposure, college level invited lectures, seminars, special talks are organized to give students a deeper understanding of other disciplines.
-In tandem with the NEP, our faculty is engaged with the University in framing new multidisciplinary skill development course for implementation from
+In University in framing new multidisciplinary skill development course for implementation from